ietf-wg-cellar/matroska-specification/codec_specs.md

 associate the `BlockMore Element` with a `BlockAdditionMapping` of the associated `Track`.
 See (#block-additional-mapping) on `Block Additional Mappings` for more information.

-The following XML depicts the nested Elements of a `BlockGroup Element` with an example of BlockAdditions:
+The following XML depicts the nested Elements of a `BlockGroup Element` with an example of `BlockAdditions`:

 ```xml
 <BlockGroup>